$3,100,000Pressure sore death

 Symptoms of a Stage 4 Skin Ulcer

-Stage 4 wounds require urgent treatment to prevent further complications and often point to systematic failure of care in a nursing home or residential facility.
+Stage 4 bedsores require urgent treatment to prevent life-threatening complications and often point to systematic failure of care in a nursing home or residential facility.
 Do not accept assurances that the injuries will be treated properly going forward.
 Contact a nursing home abuse lawyer to explore legal options and hold negligent facilities accountable.

-Complications of Stage 4 Sores: When Pressure Ulcers Turn Deadly
+Complications of Stage 4 Bedsores: When Pressure Ulcers Turn Deadly

 When a stage 4 ulcer is not treated, the consequences can be devastating.
-At this advanced stage, the wound is deep, exposing tissue to dangerous infections that can quickly become life-threatening.
+At this advanced stage, the wound is deep, exposing tissue to serious infections that can quickly become life-threatening.

-- Sepsis and Septic Shock – A severe bloodstream infection where the body damages its own tissue.
-Sepsis, whether from a stage 4 ulcer or otherwise, can lead to organ failure and death if not treated immediately.
+• Sepsis and Septic Shock – A severe bloodstream infection where the body damages its own tissue.
+Sepsis can lead to organ failure and death if not provided with immediate medical attention.

-- Osteomyelitis – A bone infection that can spread from the stage 4 ulcer, often requiring surgery or amputation to prevent further damage.
+• Osteomyelitis – A bone and joint infection that can spread from the bedsore, often requiring surgery or amputation to prevent further damage.

-Stage 4 ulcers should never reach this level with proper care.
-If a loved one has suffered serious complications or death due to a preventable stage 4 pressure ulcer, legal action can help hold negligent homes accountable.
+If a loved one has suffered serious complications or death due to a preventable stage 4 bedsore, legal action can help hold negligent homes accountable.

 Preventing Stage 4 Pressure Injuries in Nursing Homes

-Stage 4 ulcers are entirely preventable when homes follow proper care protocols.
+Stage 4 bedsores are entirely preventable when homes follow proper care protocols.
 Facilities have a legal duty to protect residents from even minor pressure injuries by implementing essential prevention measures, including:

-- Regular wound monitoring and early intervention to identify and treat pressure ulcers before they become stage 4 wounds.
+• Regular wound monitoring and early intervention to identify and treat pressure ulcers before they reach stage 4.

 These treatment protocols are not simply recommendations to promote healing.
 Assisted living facilities are legally required to follow these prevention strategies and offer appropriate medical care.